sav-che/TL-2/Authors/Hu, Hsen-hu {std. Hu}.md

-> [!cite] BHL link: this entry starts at [page 352](https://www.biodiversitylibrary.org/item/103253#page/378/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 352](https://www.biodiversitylibrary.org/page/33068594) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Hu, Hsen-hu (1894-1968), Chinese botanist; director of the Fan memorial institute of Biology; president National Chung-cheng University; later at the Institute of botany of the Academia sinica, Peking; specialist on the woody flora of China, especially of Yunnan. (*Hu*).
+Hu, Hsen-hu (1894-1968), Chinese botanist; director of the Fan memorial institute of Biology; president National Chung-cheng University; later at the Institute of botany of the Academia sinica, Peking; specialist on the woody flora of China, especially of Yunnan.
+**Abbreviated name**: *Hu*

 #### Herbarium and types